Request your mail ballot today!

 2. Request a vote-by-mail ballot from your county Supervisor of Elections office:

-• Request your mail ballot online, by phone, in person, or in writing by email, fax or letter.
 Provide your name, permanent home address, date of birth, and Florida driver license/ID card number or the last four digits of your Social Security number.
+If you want the ballot mailed to a different address than your residence, be sure to provide the mailing address as well.

-• Any Florida voter can vote by mail.
+• Remember, any Florida voter can vote by mail.
 No excuse is needed.
 And even if you request a mail ballot, you can still decide to vote in-person instead on Election Day or during Early Voting.

 • Voters with disabilities can also request accessible vote by mail to receive a mail ballot that they can fill out with their preferred assistive technology.

-• There is no deadline to request a mail ballot, but if you request it within 10 days of Election Day you will have to go pick up the ballot for that election from the county elections office.
+• Request your mail ballot at least 12 days before Election Day.
+If you miss this deadline, you will have to go pick up the ballot for that election from the county elections office and an emergency excuse affidavit may be required.

 3. Vote your mail ballot: